 Note: If no changes are pending in the LSM, you will see any deferred commit changes made by the SMS or CLI when you manually refresh the screen or navigate to a different screen.
-For more information on deferred commits, see .
+For more information on deferred commits, see [Deferred commit](#) on page 26.